ObjectPlayer/ethernaut-ctf/README.md

 - `contracts/`: Contains the original challenge contracts and solution implementations organized by level
 - `deploy/`: Contains deployment scripts using hardhat-deploy with proper tagging and dependencies
-- `scripts/`: Contains scripts for interacting with deployed contracts
+- `scripts/`: Contains scripts for interacting with deployed contracts and utilities
+  - `execute-coin-flip-guess.ts`: Executes the solution for the CoinFlip challenge
+  - `verify.ts`: Utility for manually verifying contracts on block explorers
+- `utils/`: Contains utility functions and configurations
+  - `network-config.ts`: Network configuration for automatic contract verification
 - `docs/`: Contains detailed documentation for each challenge with explanations and solution guides
 - `test/`: Contains test suites for verifying contract functionality